 What do you pack to eat when you’re heading out on the trail?
-Does your family have any favorite hiking snacks?
-Or, perhaps you’re new at this family hiking stuff and you’re looking for a few suggestions.
+Does your family have any snacks for hiking?
+Or, do you just rummage through the cupboards and grab whatever randomness you find?

-Below you’ll find a whole bunch of suggestions.
-Many of the following snacks are relatively healthy and easy options, most of which you can pick up at the local grocery or make in your kitchen.
+Below you’ll find a whole bunch of hiking snack suggestions – all sorts of relatively healthy and easy options for the trail, most of which you can pick up at the local grocery or make in your kitchen.

-Also, while these being referred to as hiking snack recommendations, they’re the same snacks you can use when you head to the beach for the afternoon, camping, or for a day of family skiing.
+Not just for hiking: While these are being referred to as hiking snack recommendations, they’re the same snacks you can use when you head to the beach for the afternoon, camping, road trips, or for a day of family skiing.
 They’re just good snacks!

 Here are our favorite snacks for hiking and playing outdoors:

-Good ‘ol fashioned raisins and peanuts, also called trail mix is probably one of the most popular hiking snacks.
 We like to make our own.
-By choosing your own ingredients you have more control on the added oils and sugars that are sometimes in store bought, ready-made mixes.
-You can also decrease extra oils by choosing raw nuts and seeds over roasted.
+By choosing your own ingredients you’ll have more control on the added oils and sugars that are so often main ingredients in those store bought, ready-made mixes.
+You can even go one step healthier and use raw nuts and seeds over roasted.

-Here’s a list of all the various things you can thrown into your trail mix bag:
+Here’s a list of all the various things you can thrown into your trail mix baggie:

 - Nuts (peanuts, pecans, walnuts, almonds, cashews, brazil nuts)

 - Roasted chickpeas or corn kernels

 - Dried fruit (apricots, raisins, coconut, berries, dates, pineapple, papaya, etc.)